 VTRS Investors Have Opportunity to Lead Viatris Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 20, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Viatris Inc. ("Viatris" or the "Company") (NASDAQ: VTRS).
+BENSALEM, Pa., June 26, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Viatris Inc. ("Viatris" or the "Company") (NASDAQ: VTRS).

 Class Period: March 1, 2021 – February 25, 2022